animatlabs/workflow-forge/docs/performance/internal-benchmarks.md

 </div>
 {% endif %}

-**Key Findings**:
+**Numbers**:

-- CPU-bound workflows execute in 35-272μs for 1-50 operations across runtimes
+- CPU-bound workflows finish in about 35–272μs for 1–50 operations across the tested runtimes.
-- Memory scales linearly with operation count
+- Allocations grow in step with operation count in the sequential custom-op sweep.
-- Delay-bound workflows (~1ms) are dominated by delay duration, not framework overhead
+- Delay-heavy rows are dominated by the sleeps, not the orchestration loop.

 ---

 ## Memory Allocation

-Tests memory allocation patterns and GC behavior.
-All values are median for 10 allocations unless noted.
+Allocation and GC behavior (median over 10 allocations unless noted).

 ### Allocation Patterns (10 Allocations, Median by Runtime)